vibincholayil/CICD-Implementation/README.md

 ![Alt Text](assets/image1.png)

-<h2>Project Start: Below, I explain how to run this in a CI/CD pipeline.</h2>
+**Project Start: Below, I explain how to run this in a CI/CD pipeline.**

-<b>Creating an EC2 Instance</b><br>
+**Creating an EC2 Instance**
-<p>I have set up an EC2 instance with the instance type t2.large, running the Ubuntu operating system.
-This configuration is chosen to ensure sufficient storage and resources for managing the demanding configurations required for this project.</p>
+I have set up an EC2 instance with the instance type t2.large, running the Ubuntu operating system.
+This configuration is chosen to ensure sufficient storage and resources for managing the demanding configurations required for this project.

 ![alt text](assets/image-8.png)

-<p>Then, i have SSH-ed into the AWS server, updated the Ubuntu operating system, and installed Jenkins on it.
-Additionally, I installed the 'Docker Pipeline' and 'SonarQube Scanner' plugins in Jenkins.</p>
+Then, i have SSH-ed into the AWS server, updated the Ubuntu operating system, and installed Jenkins on it.
+Additionally, I installed the 'Docker Pipeline' and 'SonarQube Scanner' plugins in Jenkins.

 ![alt text](assets/image-9.png)

-<p>Started SonarQube and connected it to Jenkins using a Sonar token.</p>
+Started SonarQube and connected it to Jenkins using a Sonar token.

 ![alt text](assets/image-10.png)
 ![alt text](assets/image-11.png)

-<p>Then,i installed Docker and granted both the Jenkins user and the Ubuntu user the necessary permissions to access the Docker daemon.
-After completing all the Jenkins configurations, I restarted the Jenkins service for the first time to apply the changes.</p>
+Then,i installed Docker and granted both the Jenkins user and the Ubuntu user the necessary permissions to access the Docker daemon.
+After completing all the Jenkins configurations, I restarted the Jenkins service for the first time to apply the changes.

-<p>After that Install Kubernetes and ArgoCD</p>
+After that Install Kubernetes and ArgoCD
-<p>After that, I installed Kubernetes and ArgoCD, using the installation links provided on OperatorHub for setting up ArgoCD.</p>
+After that, I installed Kubernetes and ArgoCD, using the installation links provided on OperatorHub for setting up ArgoCD.

 ![alt text](assets/image-12.png)

-<p>Minikube is running on Docker.</p>
+**Minikube is running on Docker.**

 ![alt text](assets/image_copy_2.png)

 ![alt text](assets/image%20copy%202.png)

-<p> Unfortunately, this time the build failed.
+**Unfortunately, this time the build failed.
 I debugged the issue and identified the problem, then rectified it with the help of ChatGPT.
-The issue was due to a Jenkinsfile error, which I have fixed, and I ran the build again.</p>
+The issue was due to a Jenkinsfile error, which I have fixed, and I ran the build again.**

 ![alt text](assets/image13.png)
 ![alt text](assets/image14.png)

-<p> Sonarqube test passed </p>
+**Sonarqube test passed**

 ![alt text](assets/image15.png)

-<p>Shell script updated the repo</p>
+**Shell script updated the repo**

 ![alt text](assets/image16.png)

-<H3>Conclusion</H3>